Sanddino00/Mod-Manager/README.md

 -Genshin Fixes (5.7, Orfix, Facefix)

--Star Rail Fixes (All Fixes from 3.0 to 4.2, Pipeline Converter, Intel 3.7 Fix)
+-Star Rail Fixes (All Fixes from 3.0 to 4.2, Pipeline Converter(, Intel 3.7 Fix will be added))

 -Wuwa Fixer (Moonholder Fix, RabbitFx)